nondejus/AwesomeUnityCommunity/README.md

 * Include resources for recommended asset store packages section(well tested, most voted and so on).
 * Add section for mesh navigation (NavMesh)
 * Add section for specific importers/exporters.
+* Add subcategory in effects & shaders for particle systems.
 * Create open collective to show the image with the contributors if necessary.
 * Fill up testing section.
 * Fill up continuous integration section.